Least Restrictive Hyperplane Control Barrier Functions: Introduction

-By using a Hyperplane-CBF (H-CBF), the problem dimensionality is essentially reduced by projecting the system's movement orthogonally to the plane \cite{borrmann_control_2015}.
-This enables the use of an analytically derived one-dimensional CBF for higher-dimensional systems, while keeping the safety guarantees.
-This approach also enables over-approximation of a multitude of obstacle geometries, including circles, ellipses, and polygons \cite{borrmann_control_2015, funada_collision_2025, liu_safety-critical_2025}.
-However, the downside of the H-CBF is that it is often quite conservative.
-However, in this letter we note that a conservative CBF is only a problem if it prevents us from doing what we want.
+By using an H-CBF, the problem dimensionality is essentially reduced by projecting the system's movement orthogonally to the plane \cite{borrmann_control_2015}.
+This enables the use of an analytically derived one-dimensional CBF for higher-dimensional systems to guarantee safety.
+By properly choosing the hyperplane, you can handle a large set of obstacle geometries, such as ellipses and polygons \cite{borrmann_control_2015, funada_collision_2025, liu_safety-critical_2025}.
+The downside of using hyperplanes to describe obstacles is that it can be quite conservative, significantly restricting the motion of the vehicle close to the obstacle.
+However, in this paper, we note that conservativeness is only a problem if it prevents the agent from doing what it wants.
 Thus, we propose to find \emph{the least restrictive H-CBF} as follows.

-We first parameterize the family of H-CBFs for a given obstacle with some parameter $\theta$.
-Then, given some desired control $\mathbf{u}_{\text{des}}$, we jointly optimize over the control action $\mathbf{u}$ and $\theta$ such that $\mathbf{u}$ is safe with respect to $\theta$ and the distance $||\mathbf{u}- \mathbf{u}_{\text{des}} ||$ is minimized.
-This yields the least restrictive H-CBF and the most suitable corresponding safe control action.
-An illustration of this is provided in Figure \ref{fig:page1}.
-The dashed lines represent different choices of $\theta$, and the one denoted D represents the least restrictive H-CBF, when aiming for the rightmost goal location $G_1$.

-Note that in the standard CBF approach \cite{hsuSafetyFilterUnified2024}, the optimization problem above (without $\theta$) is called a CBF-QP, since if the system is control affine, $\dot {\mathbf{x}} = f(\mathbf{x}) + g(\mathbf{x})\mathbf{u}$, the optimization is a quadratic programming (QP) problem which is very easy to solve numerically.
-Including $\theta$ in the optimization, we get a non-convex optimization problem that might be harder to solve.
-To address this problem, we present a way to create a smooth parameterization of the H-CBFs, allowing fast numerical solutions.
-While a new solution for $u$ is needed every timestep for the safety guarantees, we also note that $\theta$ can be updated less frequently, based on the available computation resources.
-The old $\theta$ still guarantees safety, and updating $\theta$ only influences how conservative the chosen H-CBF is, see Remark \ref{rem:non-convex}.